 With the release of the BlackMagic Pocket Cinema Camera 6k, EF lenses just got their value back, and I for one am breathing a sigh of relief.
 Canon have been nothing short of stagnant to react to the wants and ’needs’ of modern videographers and filmmakers.
 But with the BMPCC4K already on the market, is the Blackmagic Pocket Cinema Camera 6k worth it?

 To preface this article, I have been using Canon cameras for video production for years and had the chance to work with cameras from their consumer, prosumer and cinema line.
-I am still a fan of some of the kit and features than Canon produce, but I feel that they are starting to loose a grip of the modern video market.
+I am still a fan of some of the kit and features that Canon produce, but I feel that they are starting to loose a grip of the modern video market.

 The height of EF lenses

 Canon cameras really came to be seen as great accessible hybrid cameras when the 5d MkII hit the shelves in 2008.
 Now for me, the video on the 5d MkII only made it into the mainstream due to the help of Magic Lantern.
-Magic lantern is a custom firmware that you can run on top of the canon firmware to get loads of great cine features like audio monitoring, exposure highlighting, zebra stripes and exceptional automatic white balancing.
+Magic lantern is a custom firmware that you can run on top of the Canon firmware to get loads of great cine features like audio monitoring, exposure highlighting, zebra stripes, and exceptional automatic white balancing.
 Nowadays these are available as standard in many hybrid DSLR and mirrorless cameras like the Panasonic GH5.

 Canon has a brilliant cinema line of cameras, but for the everyday filmmaker looking to travel light, they are generally a little out of budget and impractical.
 Canon obviously doesn’t want to offer all the features of these cameras in cheaper models or it will really cut into those premium sales.
 But other companies like Sony and Panasonic have really set the bar high, early on with video features in mirrorless camera tech.

-Canon do have a plethora of great lenses and their dpaf (dual pixel autofocus) system to keep them relevant in the market.
+Canon does have a plethora of great lenses and their dpaf (dual pixel autofocus) system to keep them relevant in the market.
 Dual pixel autofocus produces fast and smooth autofocusing for video which a lot of other companies are still catching up to.
 But it will only be a matter of time before they start to rival it.
 The new Canon RF mount also brings an interesting new future, but right now, it is a very expensive one and only really accessible to people with larger budgets.

 Now with Blackmagic’s new camera offerings hitting the market, it has really raised the game in terms of specs for cine cameras and pricing.
 This is going to force Canon’s hand in upping their game in terms of what people will pay a premium for.